 Section §10-3.1002 details allowable uses in the I (Industrial) zone.
-Subsection (A) would be amended to allow the cultivation, distribution, manufacturing, testing labs, and retail of cannabis and cannabis products as follows:
+Subsection (A) allows the cultivation, distribution, manufacturing, testing labs, and retail of cannabis and cannabis products as follows:

-- (A) The following uses shall be permitted in I zones: - (17) Other retail and wholesale stores or storage and service establishments, light industrial and manufacturing uses determined by the Planning Commission to be similar in character and are not more detrimental to the welfare of the neighborhood in which they are located than any use listed in this subsection, unless such business or enterprise is hereafter in this chapter specifically listed in another classification - (17) Cultivation, Distribution, Manufacturing, Testing Labs as authorized under the Cannabis Permit Ordinance of the City of Madera in Chapter 5 of Title VI of the Madera Municipal Code. - (18) Retail only in conjunction with Vertical Integration Business as authorized under the Cannabis Permit Ordinance of the City of Madera in Chapter 5 of Title VI of the Madera Municipal Code. - (19) Other retail and wholesale stores or storage and service establishments, light industrial and manufacturing uses determined by the Planning Commission to be similar in character and are not more detrimental to the welfare of the neighborhood in which they are located than any use listed in this subsection, unless such business or enterprise is hereafter in this chapter specifically listed in another classification.
+- (A) The following uses shall be permitted in I zones: - (17)Cultivation, Distribution, Manufacturing, Testing Labs as authorized under the Cannabis Permit Ordinance of the City of Madera in Chapter 5 of Title VI of the Madera Municipal Code. - (18) Retail only in conjunction with Vertical Integration Business as authorized under the Cannabis Permit Ordinance of the City of Madera in Chapter 5 of Title VI of the Madera Municipal Code.